 Did they catch mice?
 Unfortunately, I never caught any mice.
 But I only baited them once or twice.
 Plus, I have been using bait stations on my property so I can’t say the rodent population was ever high enough to give them a good test.
 My test focused on durability.
 And for a trap style that was likely designed for indoor use, I have to say I was impressed.

 Note, I did not receive compensation for this article beyond receiving the shipment of Hidden Kill traps.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.